10thmagnitude/xm-demo-cookbook/README.md

 # xm-demo-cookbook cookbook

-This cookbook is used in the POC for configuring a sample application server for Grosvenor.
+This cookbook is used in the POC for configuring a sample application server for a .NET web application.
 The features of this cookbook are as follows:

 * Install Windows Roles and Features:
 	* File Services